loretod/things-that-go-bump/README.md

 ## Make
 Now it's your turn!

-Add another sprite to the game and give it a new attribute.
+Add another sprite to the game and give it a new tag.
 Either "Enemy" or create your own.

 Make something happen when the sprites collide.

 ## Recap
-In this 2 Minute Arcade, we learned how to create two sprites and use the attributes of each sprite to detect a collision.
+In this 2 Minute Arcade, we learned how to create two sprites and use the tags of each sprite to detect a collision.

-We also learned that it's pretty important to pay attention to the attributes we assign each sprite.
+We also learned that it's pretty important to pay attention to the tags we assign each sprite.

 Nice!